Lynx spider: Hunting

-They tend to be drab ambush hunters, depending to some extent on the season, some occupy flowers, ambushing pollinating insects.
+Lynx spiders tend to be drab ambush hunters, depending to some extent on the season, some occupy flowers, ambushing pollinating insects.
 In this they resemble the crab spiders (Thomisidae) in behaviour.
 Others crouch in wait, camouflaged on plant stalks or bark.
 Peucetia species on the other hand, commonly are larger.
 They are rangy and their camouflage is vivid green, adapted to hunting or hiding among foliage.

 Behavior

 Except when defending egg purses, many tend to flee rapidly when approached by predators or large creatures such as humans.
 They tend not to be very aggressive towards other members of their own species, and sometimes meet casually in small groups.
 Possibly as an extreme example, at least one member of the genus Tapinillus is remarkable as being one of the few social spiders, living in colonies with communal feeding, cooperative brood care, and generational overlap.
-Peucetia viridans is unusual among spiders in that females defending their egg purses will spray or "spit" venom at intruders, including humans.

 Benefits

 Some members of the genus Oxyopes are abundant enough to be important in agricultural systems as biological control agents.
 This is especially true of the striped lynx spider (Oxyopes salticus).
 Their net value in agriculture has been disputed however, on the grounds of their predation of pollinators.